skynetservices/skynet-archive/protocol.md

 Using BSON as the encoding mechanism, the skynet protocol is as follows.

-1) Service sends _ServiceHandshake_, indicating if the service is currently registered, and providing a new unique client ID.
+1) Service sends _ServiceHandshake_, using
+* true for _Registered_ if the service is currently registered,
+* and providing a new UUID for _ClientID_.

 2) Client sends _ClientHandshake_, which as of this document's creation is empty.

 3) Client may close the stream, ending the session, or go to step 4

 4) Client sends _RequestHeader_, using
-* "_Name_.Forward" as the ServiceMethod field, where _Name_ is the service's reported name,
+* "_Name_.Forward" as the _ServiceMethod_ field, where _Name_ is the service's reported name,
-* a number unique to this connection session for the Seq field, possibly incrementing for each request.
+* a number unique to this connection session for the _Seq_ field, possibly incremented for each request.

 5) Client sends _RequestIn_, using
-* the client ID received in step 1,
+* the client ID received in step 1 for the _ClientID_ field,
-* the service's method name for the Method field,
+* the service's method name for the _Method_ field,
-* a unique value for the RequestInfo's request ID, unless the request is the result of an earlier request, in which case it may use the same request ID,
+* a unique value for the _RequestInfo_ fields's _RequestID_, unless the request is the result of an earlier request, in which case it may use the same request ID,
-* an empty string for the RequestInfo's OriginAddress field, unless the request is proxied from another machine or is a result of a request from another machine, in which case it may be an address indicating the original source,
+* an empty string for the _RequestInfo_'s _OriginAddress_ field, unless the request is proxied from another machine or is a result of a request from another machine, in which case it may be an address indicating the original source,
-* the BSON-marshalled data to be decoded for the method's in-parameter.
+* the BSON-marshalled data to be decoded for the method's in-parameter for the _In_ field.

 6) Service sends _ResponseHeader_, using
-* the same ServiceMethod as from step 4,
+* the same _ServiceMethod_ as from step 4,
-* the same Seq as from step 4,
+* the same _Seq_ as from step 4,
-* an empty string for the error, unless there was an rpc-level or skynet-level error, in which case it can contain the result of the error's .Error() method.
+* an empty string for the _Error_, unless there was an rpc-level or skynet-level error, in which case it can contain the result of the error's .Error() method.

 7) Service sends _RequestOut_, using
-* the BSON-marshalled data encoded from the method's out-parameter,
+* the BSON-marshalled data encoded from the method's out-parameter for the _Out_ field,
-* the string representation of any service-level error that occurred during the request, or an empty string if no error.
+* the string representation of any service-level error that occurred during the request, or an empty string if no error, for the _Error_ field.

 go to step 3